Relocate non-root aggregates and NAS data LIFs owned by node 1 to node 2

 If any LIFs are down, set the administrative status of the LIFs to

-upby using the following command, once for each LIF:
+upby entering the following command, once for each LIF: